Sony A7R IV hands-on review: 61 glorious megapixels

 A lot to look forward to

 The Sony A7R IV should be an Avengers: Endgame-type blockbuster when it arrives this fall.
 It’s got the resolution, autofocus, speed, and form factor that should place it near the top ranks for Camera of the Year honors (of course, we have just shy of half a year left to go).
-We’re quite anxious to test a production model to take a look at the RAW files and try the 240MP pixel-shift mode.

 Until then, we’ll count the days until that happens — and hope other manufacturers step up their game by introducing cameras that can meet or beat the A7R IV.
 Good luck to them.

 - Leica SL2 vs Panasonic Lumix S1R: Two L-mount leaders with one big difference

 - Cheap shots: These are the best cameras under $1,000